CollaborativeStudy/CollaborativeStudy.github.io/README.md

 ####Profile Page

 Users can navigate to the profiles of people attending the study sessions to learn more about each other.
 Courses are color coded to reflect the individual's confidence of understanding of the subject matter (green: well understood, yellow: some gaps in understanding, red: limited knowledge).

 <img class="ui fluid centered image" src="/screenshots/Chad/profile-2.png">

 ####User Home Page

+######My Calendar
 My Calendar displays the upcoming study sessions that the user is scheduled for.

 <img class="ui fluid centered image" src="/screenshots/Chad/user-home1.png">

+#####Notifications
 Notifications displays any requests or updates.

 <img class="ui fluid centered image" src="/screenshots/Chad/user-home2.png">

+#####Study Points
 Study Points shows the users progress.
 For each study session, a uesr will receive points based on their rating.

 <img class="ui fluid centered image" src="/screenshots/Chad/user-home3.png">